iPsychonaut/Phylogenetic_Pipeline/README.md

 DESCRIPTION
 #####

-Generate a MUSCLE Alignment based on either a Folder with Fasta files or NCBI Search Criteria and then outputs four (4) pertinent trees from: Neighbor Joining, UPGMA, Consensus Bootstrap, and the IQ-Tree output.
+Generate a MUSCLE Alignment based on either a Folder with Fasta files or NCBI Search Criteria and then outputs four (4) pertinent trees: Neighbor Joining, UPGMA, Consensus Bootstrap, and the IQ-Tree output.

 #####